Toward automatic generation of control structures for process flow diagrams with large language models: Results and discussion

 Since valves are often omitted in PFDs, an additional pre-training run is performed with 10,000 training samples, where the entire control structure and all valves are removed from the input dataset.
 Thus, the model learns to predict not only the control structures but also the valves.
 The results, denoted in Table~\ref{tab:top_k_pretraining}, indicate that it is significantly more difficult for the model to predict correct control structures.
 This causes the top-1 accuracy to decrease from 37.7\% (10,000 input samples with valves) to 17.8\% (10,000 input samples without valves).
 However, this demonstrates that the model is also capable of predicting correct valve positions, which are not necessarily present in the PFDs.

-In a first experiment, we trained the P\&ID prediction model directly on 250 real P\&IDs.
+In a first experiment, we trained the control structure prediction model directly on 250 real PFDs with control structures.
 This approach did not yield useful results, as apparently the size of the dataset of 250 real P\&IDs is not sufficient to train a transformer-based NLP model.
 In a second experiment, we applied a transfer learning method.
-We fine-tuned the P\&ID prediction model with real P\&IDs using checkpoints obtained from pre-training with generated data.
-Still, the results after fine-tuning revealed a top-5 accuracy of 0\% on the test set of real P\&IDs.
-This result is not applicable for industry applications but is consistent with the results from pre-training.
-In particular, the pre-training on a small number of generated P\&IDs indicates, that 100 or even 1,000 training samples are not sufficient for reasonable results (cf. Table~\ref{tab:top_k_pretraining}).
-The pre-training results highlight, that a sufficiently large number (here, 10,000) of training P\&IDs is necessary to enable the model learning patterns in the provided data.
+We fine-tuned the control structure prediction model with real PFDs with control structures using checkpoints obtained from pre-training with generated data.
+Still, the results after fine-tuning revealed a top-5 accuracy of 0\% on the test set of real PFDs with control structures.
+Therefore, based on the top-\textit{k} metric, we cannot demonstrate the utility of the model on real data.
+While the trained model is not yet applicable to industrial applications, the result is consistent with the results from pre-training.
+In particular, the pre-training on a small number of generated PFDs with control structures indicates, that 100 or even 1,000 training samples are not sufficient for reasonable results (cf. Table~\ref{tab:top_k_pretraining}).
+The pre-training results highlight, that a sufficiently large number (here, 10,000) of training PFDs with control structures is necessary to enable the model learning patterns in the provided data.
+Depending on the complexity of real PFDs with control structures the amount of required training samples may be significantly larger due to the increasing complexity of the task.